-Self-regulation of the human resources profession is the cornerstone to becoming a recognized profession; it puts us on the same footing as professional engineers, accountants and lawyers.
-It also demonstrates to the business community, government and the public that the human resources profession abides by a code of conduct and standards of practise that protect the public interest.
+Self-regulation of the human resources profession is the cornerstone to becoming a recognized profession; it puts us on similar footing as professional engineers, accountants and lawyers.
+It also demonstrates to the business community, government and the public that the human resources profession abides by a code of conduct and standards of practice that protect the public interest.

 What do I have to do with “protecting the public”?

 One of the greatest concerns of any unregulated profession is the risk to the public of unscrupulous practitioners.
-As a self-regulated profession, we will be entrusted with “protecting the public” from incompetent practice or work related to the HR profession through self-policing.
-Instead of the Alberta government regulating the actions of CPHR Alberta members directly, the CPHR Alberta will be mandated with ensuring that qualified professionals are providing trusted services to all their stakeholders.
+As a self-regulated profession, we will be entrusted with “protecting the public” from incompetent practice or work performed by an HR profession through self-policing.
+Instead of the Alberta government regulating the actions of CPHR Alberta members directly, CPHR Alberta will be mandated with ensuring that qualified professionals are providing trusted services to all their stakeholders.

-As a CPHR designation-holder, you will be required to abide by a set of best practices, ethical standards and a code of conduct as well as regularly participate in professional development.
-This will uphold our commitment to protecting the public from unscrupulous or incompetent practice.
+As a CPHR designation-holder or CPHR Candidate, you will be required to abide by a set of best practices, ethical standards and a code of conduct as well as regularly participate in professional development.
+This will uphold our commitment to protecting the public from unethical or incompetent practice.

 What will change when we become self-regulated?

-Over the past five years CPHR Alberta has worked to align its practices with the best practices of leading professional associations.
-This includes elevating the registration standards related to assessment, such as introducing the degree, professional experience and good character attestation requirements.
+Over the past eight years CPHR Alberta has worked to align its regulatory practices with the best practices of leading professional associations.
+This includes elevating the registration standards related to assessment, such as introducing an academic requirement, a professional experience requirement and good character attestation requirements.

 CPHR Alberta completed a series of member consultations sessions across Alberta, including two sessions at the annual conference, on a new Code of Ethics and Standards of Professional Conduct.
 The Code and Standard were approved by the Board of Directors in May 2014 and implemented January 1, 2015.
 The Code and Standard aligns the HR profession towards achieving self-regulation by raising the credibility of the designation and elevating the quality of HR practice in Alberta.